Buffalo Police Condemned for Attack on Old Man

 The elderly man is in serious but stable condition at a hospital after the latest videotaped incident of police violence.

-NEW YORK (AP) — Video of a police officer shoving an elderly protester who falls and cracks his head in Buffalo, New York drew widespread condemnation Thursday.
+NEW YORK (AP) — Video of a police officer shoving an elderly protester who falls and cracks his head in Buffalo, New York, drew widespread condemnation Thursday.

 Video from WFBO showed a Buffalo police officer pushing the 75-year-old man who walked up to police clearing Niagara Square around the 8 p.m. curfew Thursday.
 The man fell straight backward and hit his head on the pavement, with blood leaking out of an ear as officers walked past his prone body.